-5 Simple Tips for improving Automated Web Testing or Efficient Web Crawling using Selenium Python
+5 Simple Tips for Efficient Web Crawling using Selenium Python

-In this article, I will share 5 simple tips that will help you to improve automation of your website testing script, your web scraping bot or crawler that you wrote using python selenium.
+In this article, I will share 5 simple tips that will help you to improve automation of your web scraping bot or crawler that you wrote using python selenium.
 But, first let me briefly introduce you with python’s selenium module in case, if you are not familiar with it:

 Now, lets jump straight to the first tip:

 Tip No 1: Crawl websites without loading Images

 As we are talking about, automated scripts these scripts will run hundreds or thousands time.
 So, every seconds (perhaps, milliseconds?) count.
 Most of the modern dynamic websites have lots of images.
 When a page loads, selenium loads all the elements in it including those images!

 Hence, even though we don’t interact much with those images when we are testing website functionalities.
 Selenium still loads them!
 The good thing is there are ways to load pages without loading images in selenium!
 I will show the codes for phantomjs webdriver & chromedriver below: